-Proficient Basic Developing Artifact 1: Analysis Addresses all prompts clearly and cohesively.
-Addresses some prompts clearly and cohesively.
+Part 2.
+Rubric Proficient Basic Developing Artifact 1: Analysis Addresses all prompts in a clear and cohesive way.
+Addresses some prompts in a clear and cohesive way.
 Some responses to prompts are missing or are not clear and cohesive.
-Artifact 2: Presentation Policy change proposal is written in a format ready for presentation to the Board of Education and includes a recommendation for a specific change to improve existing policy.
-Policy change proposal includes recommendations for improving current practice but is not in a format that would be presentable to the Board of Education.
-Policy change proposal does not include well-developed recommendations nor rationale.
+Artifact 2: Presentation Policy change proposal is clearly written in a format ready for presentation to the Board of Education Policy change proposal includes recommendations for improving current practice but is not in a format Policy change proposal does not include well-developed recommendations nor rationale.